spuithori/svelte-ionic-app/README.md

 On the CLI just type `npm create ionic-svelte-app@latest` to spin a SvelteKit project from the CLI.
 This will do all the lifting for you to create a SvelteKit SPA app.

+## What is next - API
+The aim of this project is to stay as close as possible to Ionic's documentation. https://ionicframework.com/docs/components

-What is next - visit https://github.com/Tommertom/svelte-ionic-npm to get more info on how to develop with Ionic Svelte.
-Including known issues and workaround and some info on special components such as `IonPage`, `IonNav` and `IonTabs`.
+But in some cases, that won't work.
+Visit https://github.com/Tommertom/svelte-ionic-npm to get more info on how to develop with Ionic Svelte and some issues.

+And special components such as `IonPage`, `IonNav` and `IonTabs` which have their own APIs

 Questions - find me on Ionic's discord server, with a separate Ionic Svelte Channel - https://discordapp.com/channels/520266681499779082/1049388501629681675

 ## Screenshots
 <table>